Trauma Disrupts Your Life. Counseling Can Help You Move On

 The Healing Process is a Journey We Take Together

 Avoiding Painful Feelings Doesn’t Work

 Trauma causes emotional pain and fear and disruption.
-It’s human to want avoid difficult feelings when they arise in your daily life.
+It’s human to want to avoid difficult feelings when they arise in your daily life.
 Working with a trauma counselor can help.
 The difficult aftermath of trauma can show up as:

-- unwanted thoughts,
+- unwanted thoughts, memories, flashbacks, troubling images,

 - uncontrollable impulses,